 \section{Incrementality Parameter Estimation via Pairwise Moment-Matching}

 Though maximum likelihood estimation (MLE) is a natural and straightforward parameter estimation strategy, it comes with many drawbacks we want to avoid.
 First, the MLE criterion under our model of mixed rewards is not a convex problem and optimizing the likelihood would suffer from multiple local optimal or saddle point issues.
 The theoretical claims may not match the true algorithm performance.
 Secondly, the computational efficiency of the MLE problem is worse than what we will introduce next, which makes it less attractive in large-scale problems.
 Our algorithm is carefully tailored for estimating parameters of our model, given the observed trajectories of first $t$ rounds.
-Specifically, the trajectory of each episode $t\in [T]$ can be described by two sequences: (1) the time stamps $\C^t$ of realized conversions within time $[0,\infty]$; and (2) the \emph{ordered} subset $\W^t = \{ w^t_1, \cdots, w^t_{k_t} \} \subseteq [H]$ which contains all the winning steps within this episode (for convenience, we extend the above notations and by letting $w^t_0 =0, w^t_{n_t + 1} = H+1$).
+Specifically, the trajectory of each episode $t\in [T]$ can be described by two sequences: (1) the time stamps $\C^t$ of realized conversions within time $[0,\infty]$; and (2) the \emph{ordered} subset $\W^t = \{ w^t_1, \cdots, w^t_{n_t} \} \subseteq [H]$ which contains all the winning steps within this episode (for convenience, we extend the above notations and by letting $w^t_0 =0, w^t_{n_t + 1} = H+1$), where $n_t$ denotes the number of winning events (showing the ad) in the episode $t$.
+Equivalently, we can also represent $\W^t$ by a $H$-length binary sequence $\zeta^t\in \{0,1\}^H$ such that $\zeta^t_h = 1$ if and only if episode $t$ wins at time $h$.
 Notably, both $\C^t$ and $\W^t$ may be empty if there is no conversion nor winning.
 Our estimation is based on an online algorithm: from a high-level perspective, it progresses by time intervals $[h,h+1)$ sequentially to produce estimates of parameters $\theta_h$, by pairwisely coupling episodes and matching statistical moments.
 Therefore, we call it the \emph{pairwise moment-matching} (\algname{}) algorithm, described in Algorithm~\ref{alg:pamm}.